-- For events 200m and greater, time for wheelchair racers to complete at least one full lap prior to the start of their event should be accounted for in your meet schedule.
-This is required for wheelchair racers to adjust their steering mechanism (the compensator) to the radius of the track for their assigned lane. - It is recommended that wheelchair racing sections are held at the start of each event.
-This will enable athletes to set their compensators while officials transition to the start line of the next event. - It's a good practice to schedule Wheelchair racing events at the beginning of sessions to allow athletes to warm up on the track (same surface as competition)
+• For events 200m and greater, time for wheelchair racers to complete at least one full lap prior to the start of their event should be accounted for in your meet schedule.
+This is required for wheelchair racers to adjust their steering mechanism (the compensator) to the radius of the track for their assigned lane.

+- It is recommended that wheelchair racing sections are held at the start of each event.
+This will enable athletes to set their compensators while officials transition to the start line of the next event. - It's a good practice to schedule Wheelchair racing events at the beginning of sessions to allow athletes to warm up on the track (same surface as competition).

-d) Volunteers
+e) Volunteers

-In addition to the regular fleet of volunteers' positions required for track and field meets, Volunteers (approximately 4) are needed to help support the tiedown process for seated throws.
-Supported training can be arranged and should be considered.
-Please reach out for more information if you do not have experienced volunteers in this area e) Accessibility i) Physical Accessibility a.
-Accessible Facility
+In addition to the regular fleet of volunteers' positions required for track and field meets, Volunteers (approximately 4) are needed to help support the tie-down process for seated throws.
+Supported training is recommended and can be arranged.
+Please reach out to your local Disability Sport Organization or Athletics Canada at para@athletics.ca for more information if you do not have experienced volunteers in this area.